 Issuers of euro coins are legally the euro area member countries.
-In Finland, the sole right to issue coins has been conferred on the Bank of Finland by virtue of the Currency Act.
+In Finland, the sole right to issue coins has been conferred on the Bank of Finland by virtue of the Coins Act.

 The coin series consists of eight denominations: